wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Data Relationships.md

 This allows for a coherent and integrated approach to design where changes propagate through the system in a predictable and controlled manner.

+## Graphical Representation of Relationships:
+Each point, line, curve, surface, or volume in computational is a representation of relationships between parameters.

+A [[Curves#Lines and "Graphs"|line]] being a representation of a relationship between two variables.
+	In a broader sense, every geometric transformation in a parametric model symbolizes a set of underlying equations or constraints that describe how the design behaves or changes with varying parameters.
 ## Connections, Dependencies: (i.e. Correlations):
 Data Relationships represent the **structures** that **define** the **associations** between [[numbers]] (i.e. numerical values).
 ## **Functions**: (i.e. **mappings**)
 Data Relationships are usually represented or defined by functions.
 ##### Functions: **Map input parameters** **to outputs**
-- Can range from:
+###### Can range from:
 - Linear mappings
 - Complex non linear functions
 - Conditional logic
-- Each defining different outcomes based on specific constraints or conditions.
+###### Each defining different outcomes based on specific constraints or conditions.
 - Numerical constraints can include:
 	- Bounding possible values parameters can be (domain and codomains)
 		- For Example: A function of **one** variable has a **domain** of values in the **x axis** and a **codomain** of values in the **y axis**, meaning for each input value (x) the function provides an output value (y).
 	- Logical criteria

-- These functional mappings are essential for translating design intentions into computational models that can be explored and optimized.
+These functional mappings are essential for translating design intentions into computational models that can be explored and optimized.
 ##### Evaluate F(x) component:
 - **(F) input**: A function (relationship) between some other inputs (data).
 - **(x) input**: Single or list of values for the x variable of the function.